 Anyone can join the JCP and have a part in its process either as a member or as a non-member public participant.

-The place to start is the registration page to register for jcp.org, so that you can customize your view of the JSRs and participate in the message boards online.
+The place to start is the registration page to register for jcp.org, so that you can customize your list of JSRs of interest to you and nominate yourself to participate on Expert Groups.

 Visit the Becoming a Member page to start your application.

 Please use the appropriate contact alias if you have any questions.

 How To Get InvolvedYou can participate in the JCP in five ways:

 Public:Anyone with an Internet connection can review and comment on: